-ACHIEVEMENTS IN 2020
+ACHIEVEMENTS IN 2021

-- Created the Accor Pacific Modern Slavery Internal Policy. - Formed a working group to review our modern slavery activities. - Working group prepared a gap analysis. - Trained senior management in the Ethics and CSR Charter. - Provided buyers with modern slavery and ethical procurement training. - Mapped our supply chain risks and classified category risks.

-- ✓ Strengthened our procurement due diligence processes to target modern slavery. - Updated procurement document templates to include modern slavery mitigation obligations. - Reminded senior managers about Accor's modern slavery commitments in their annual Letters of Responsibility. - Ensured all employees were aware of Accor's whistleblowing procedures.
+- Created external supplier questionnaire for Modern Slavery. - Automated supplier review process using our internal tools. - Ongoing training of senior management in the Ethics and CSR Charter. - Provided buyers with modern slavery and ethical procurement training. - All new contracts now include modern slavery mitigation obligations. - Reminded senior managers about Accor's modern slavery commitments in their annual Letters of Responsibility. - Ensured all employees were aware of Accor's whistle blowing procedures.